ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

     GNAP is designed to be interoperable with decentralized identity standards and to provide a human-centric authorization layer.
 In addition to the core protocol, GNAP supports various patterns of communication between RSs and ASs through extensions.
 GNAP tries to limit the odds of a consolidation to just a handful of super-popular AS services.

-# Component Data Models {#data-models}

-While different implementations of this protocol will have different realizations of all the components and artifacts enumerated here, the nature of the protocol implies some common structures and elements for certain components.
-This appendix seeks to enumerate those common elements.

-TBD: Client has keys, allowed requested resources, identifier(s), allowed requested subjects, allowed

-TBD: AS has "grant endpoint", interaction endpoints, store of trusted client keys, policies

-TBD: Token has RO, user, client, resource list, RS list,

 # Example Protocol Flows {#examples}

 The protocol defined in this specification provides a number of